likeicare2022alt/PyFleet-Scratch/README.md

 ## How to use
 > [!NOTE]
 > Requires python 3.12.x\
-> I don't know if PyFleet will work on windows
+> Go [here](https://github.com/G1aD05/PyFleet-Scratch/blob/main/WINDOWS.md) for windows setup

 First you need to clone this repo, once that's done, go to the **PyFleetScratch** folder and run `uv sync` (install uv [here](https://docs.astral.sh/uv/#installation)) that will install all packages listed in the **uv.lock** file, then run `source .venv/bin/activate`, now that you have your virtual environment activated, run this command `export HF_API_KEY="your api key"`